Concurrency

 |---|---|---|

-CONCURRENT(workers: N) | ~0 (atomic fetchAdd only) | Bulk processing, batch transforms |
+CONCURRENT(workers: N, capacity: M) | ~0 (atomic fetchAdd only) | Bulk processing, batch transforms |

 Individual BG { } | ~60μs (GPA alloc) | Dynamic spawning, I/O-bound tasks |

-- CONCURRENT is 30x faster than individual BG spawns for batch workloads.
+- CONCURRENT is ~30x faster than individual BG spawns for batch workloads.

 - For I/O-bound tasks (network requests, file reads), the 60μs BG spawn cost is negligible compared to I/O latency.

-- The big benefit is that
+- The big benefit:

-workers: Nhandles backpressure to avoid spawning more tasks than you can handle.
+capacity: Mhandles backpressure to avoid spawning more tasks than you can handle.

 Multi-Threading